 The poetry has no evidence Emily Dickinson harbored such belief.
-Regarding human relationships and God, there are the poetic pieces Proof and Resurrection.
+Regarding human relationships and God, there are her poetic pieces Proof and Resurrection.

-Among attributes shared with humans, God is in all philosophy or religion an entity of own will and affect.
-Nobody takes pleasing — God or people — for certainty.
-The language use of the time had the word shape content also to connote the necessary minimum: “journalism was content to print little more than the Inaugural Address”, we can learn from The Atlantic about the presidential election of 1800.
+Among attributes shared with humans, God is in all philosophy or religion an entity of own will and affect; nobody takes pleasing — God or people — for certainty.
+The language usage of the time had the word shape content also to connote the necessary minimum or just enough: “journalism was content to print little more than the Inaugural Address”, we can learn from The Atlantic about the presidential election of 1800.

 What can get dim with time? — Print.
 A companion can be a lexicon, handbook, or compendium.
 The poetic person does not expect own name in a written resource to include a definition for God (the word shape content is the same for a book interior).
 My suspect is Webster 1828, display page 834, entry God.
-As regards pleasing people, a gift of dust could be only incongruous: there never have been such poor people.
+As regards pleasing, whether people or God, a gift of dust could be only incongruous: there never have been such poor sentient beings.

 Personality and writing

-I have read quite a few analyses about writers.
-The analyses differed as their authors did, and commentator’s own activity usually influenced his or her picture of a linguistically creative person.
-People who were not authors allowed more speculation on mentality and comport.
-Rumor or opinion, even madness or drug use have been ascribed to writing: quite powerful odiums.
+I have read quite a few texts about writers.
+Stories differed and their narrators did, pursuits by the human sources usually to influence the picture of a linguistically creative person.
+People who were not artists allowed more speculation on mentality and comport.
+Rumor or opinion, even madness or drug use have been ascribed to writing: quite powerful odia.

 I am a linguist and a pragmatic.
 To me, linguistic activity is a normal and ordinary matter; also my bread, per file or word count in translation.
 It does not need phenomena supernatural, or aberration from norm.
 Simply to say it, some people like to bake bread, some — to make horseshoes, and some people like to wield words.

-Regarding her recluse habits, there is a state of focus that solitude and silence encourage.
+Regarding recluse habits, there is a state of focus that solitude and silence encourage.
 It is especially desirable for language work; absorption with language matter can bring natural, emotional and intellectual rewards.
-As eremite monks are not suspected, authors as well, do not purpose to offend the world.
-Solitude does not have to mean loneliness, and it cannot be a stand beyond people, either:
+As eremite monks are not in this suspected, authors as well, do not purpose to offend the world.
+Detachment is not the same as loneliness, and it cannot be a stand beyond people, either: